-Since Christmas is nearing one of the most important decorations a home could have is the Christmas tree.
+Since Christmas is nearing one of the most important decorations a home could have is DIY Christmas tree.
 There are many ways that you can decorate your Christmas tree and one of the most popular would be classic red and green theme.
-However there are also other themes such as the white Christmas tree as well as the gold and blue Christmas tree.
+However there are also other themes such as the white as well as the gold and blue Christmas tree.
 It always depends on your style or on what theme you want to go with for your tree and home decoration.
-What you should remember is that decorating trees always involve layers.
+What you should remember is that Christmas Trees DIY always involves layers.
 Layers are what make the tree look grand, festive and lifelike.

 You might have seen people’s Christmas trees through their windows and have seen how grand and delicately layered they are.
 You can do this on your own too!
 A cool tip to know is that in the early times people used to decorate their Christmas trees with homemade ornaments.
 There were no presold and commercial Christmas décor back then and people had to make things out of scratch.
 That’s why you shouldn’t feel bad when you craft your own décor.
 With the combination of commercial décor and your own DIY crafts your Christmas tree will not only look amazing, save your budget, but it will also look unique and personalized.

 First off, in making the Christmas tree look amazing, you must add the lights.
 There are two typical versions of tree lights and they come in green or white color.
 What you should bear in mind is to pick the tree light color that is similar to the leaves of your Christmas tree.
 The idea is to make the Christmas tree wires look less visible as possible.
 When placing the lights on your tree start at the base and slowly work your way upwards.
 Cover the major branches of the tree so that the lights will illuminate better.